 This benign growth forms a triangular shape that is slightly raised and contains blood vessels, often causing irritation and redness.
 It may appear yellow at first and become flesh-colored over time.

 While it may not impact your sight in early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.

 A pterygium is a common eye condition that affects millions of people of all ages.
 Sun exposure is the main cause of a pterygium.
 For this reason, people who spend a lot of time outdoors or live in warmer climates are most at risk.
 Other risk factors include dry eyes and exposure to pollen, sand, smoke, and wind.

-To avoid a pterygium, wear sunglasses when spending time outdoors to protect your eyes from sun damage and environmental irritants, and use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
+To avoid pterygium, wear sunglasses when spending time outdoors to protect your eyes from the UV light and environmental irritants.
+Be sure to use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
 Scheduling routine eye exams is always recommended to ensure you’re experiencing your best vision possible.

 Pterygium is a common eye condition that can affect all members of your family.
-At Nationwide Vision, we provide expert, compassionate eye care and treat eye conditions for patients of all ages.
-If you believe you or your loved one may have a pterygium, schedule an exam today.
+At Nationwide Vision, we provide expert, compassionate eye care, and treat eye conditions for patients of all ages.
+If you believe you or your loved one may have a pterygium, schedule an exam at one of our eye care centers today.

 While a pterygium may stop growing or clear up on its own, treatment is often necessary.
-If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call (phone number) to schedule an appointment with Nationwide Vision today.
+If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call us to schedule an appointment with Nationwide Vision today.